frenchydude08/Party-Super-Bash/README.md

 For normal use, nothing special to do, just power it up, wait for the boot sequence to complete, and start having fun!

+To access the system menu, once booted-up, press and hold the menu switch a few seconds until first menu sound (for volume configuration), or way further for the Ultra-Bash menu.
+In either menu, use de Red and Green buttons to change the setting, then wait for the timeout to exit back to user-mode.

 The system requires:
 - Arduino-Nano (or Arduino-uno if you decide not to use the provided PCB design)
 - DFPlayer-Mini